DmitriyEshenko/accel-ppp-docs/pptp.rst

 [pptp]
 =======

-Configuration overview of PPtP module.
+Configuration overview of PPTP module.

 **verbose=0|1**
   By default is disabled.